dominikhoebert/battle_royal_vienna_telegram_bot/README.md

 - `/removepoints player` - Remove 1 point from a player for the score table
 - `/deletescore playername` - Remove Player from Score Table
 - `/map` - Send the current map
-- `/permissions 0 0 0 0 0 0 0 0 ` - Set the permissions for the commands (0 game master only; 1 all players)
+- `/permissions level` - Set the permissions for the commands (0 game master only; 1 poi, respawn, addpoints for players, 2 unrestriced)
 - `/reset` - Reset the game (map_level, cooldowns, points table)
 - `/play gamename` - Start a game using a .yaml gameplan
 - `/pause` - Pause all timers